7 Key Neonatal Nurse Interview Questions to Ask

 Potential follow-up questions:

 4. Describe a time when you made an error at work.
-How did you manage the situation and what did you do to prevent similar mistakes in the future?
+How did it change your neonatal nursing approach?

 In healthcare, mistakes happen every day.
 What’s important is that nurses are able to recognize when they’ve made an error, be honest enough to admit it, and work to correct the mistake before significant harm is done.
 If a candidate claims that they’ve never made a mistake on the job, it could be a red flag that they won’t be honest and transparent when a mistake happens in the future.